 Agave is a personal favorite.
-It has one fourth of the affect sugar does and two different tastes.
+It has one fourth of the effect sugar does and two different tastes.
 The light syrup has a mild honey taste and the dark tastes similar to dark brown sugar.
 But since it’s a liquid, you can’t just substitute it for sugar.
 (Sugar provides stability and structure in baked goods.)

-Then you have sweeteners that have ZERO affect like Stevia, Erythritol, etc. These have distinct tastes so they don’t work with all recipes in terms of hiding the fact that sugar isn’t being used.
+Then you have sweeteners that have ZERO effect like Stevia, Erythritol, etc. These have distinct tastes so they don’t work with all recipes in terms of hiding the fact that sugar isn’t being used.
 Also, Stevia is sweeter than sugar so you’d use less.
 Good brands are Truvia (in the tub) and Swerve.
 Most alternative sweeteners have conversion charts on their packaging.

 This is not all inclusive.
 Which sweeteners have you been using?